AANovokhatskiy/pyscarcopula/docs/api/copulas.md

 ## Top-level API

-All API functions are stateless - they accept a copula object, data, and a result, and return new values without mutation.
+All API functions are stateless: they accept a copula object, data, and a result, and return new values without mutation.

 ::: pyscarcopula.api.fit